 So, what got me started on this tangent about photography and styling?
 These beautiful images of this freezer jam.
 Now, my mama taught me not to brag, but dang aren’t these images pretty?
 I just love how they turned out and couldn’t pick which ones to use, so I’ve got 5 or 6 here that I just had to include. 🙂

 Now, about this freezer jam recipe… Y’all absolutely have to try this.
 There’s not any of that time consuming jar sterilizing, so it’s super easy.
 And y’all know about me and easy.
-It’s nothing like canning and because you don’t cook it, your fruit won’t lose any of delicious fresh taste.
+It’s nothing like canning and because you don’t cook it, your fruit won’t lose any of it’s delicious, fresh taste.
 I made 5 8-ounce jars in less than 1 hour and the flavor… it’s really fantastic.
 I’m pretty sure I prefer this to jam and jelly canned the old fashioned way.
-Several important things to keep in mind… You need to use freezer safe jars that will allow for the cold temps and the expansion of the freezing jam – since the freezing part is what preserves it.
-And you’ll need to make sure you’re using INSTANT pectin.
-You should have no trouble finding it in your grocery store or a store like Wal-Mart or Target in the canning section.

 I just had some of this for breakfast this morning and these pictures still make my mouth water.
 It really is super delicious!
 I told you there were too many pretty images to pick from, so here are some more… 🙂